FernandoRocha88/WalkthroughProject02/README.md

 ## Business Requirements
 As a Data Analyst from Code Institute Consulting, you are requested by Telco division to provide actionable insights and data driven recommendations to a Telecom corporation.
 This company has substantial customer base and is interested to manage churn levels and understand how the sales team could better interact with prospects.

-* 1 - As a customer I am interested to understand the patterns from my customer base, so I can better manage churn levels.
+* 1 - I am interested to understand the patterns from my customer base, so I can better manage churn levels.
-* 2 - As a customer I am interested to tell whether or not a given prospect will churn.
+* 2 - I am interested to tell whether or not a given prospect will churn.
 If so, when?
 In addition I am interested to from which customer group/cluster this prospect will belong, and based on that, present potential factors that could mantain/bring the prospect to a non-churnable cluster

 ## Hypothesis and how to validate?